-SIFT several cups of flour back and forth between 2 large bowls 3 to 4 times.
+- SIFT several cups of flour back and forth between 2 large bowls 3 to 4 times.

-    - WEIGH 396 grams of flour on a digital kitchen scale and place it in a bowl.
+- WEIGH 396 grams of the sifted flour on a digital kitchen scale and place it in a bowl.
 If you don't have a scale, use 3 cups + 1 tablespoon of flour.
 (Measure carefully.)

 - WHISK the cream of tartar, baking soda, and salt into the flour.

-    - In a separate bowl, CREAM 340 grams (1 ½ cup) sugar and butter together with an electric mixer on high for 1 ½ to 3 minutes, or until the texture progresses from sandy to creamy.
+- In a separate bowl, CREAM 330 grams (1⅔ cup) sugar and butter together with an electric mixer on high for 1 ½ to 3 minutes, or until the texture progresses from sandy to creamy.
 Please note: The butter should be between 62 to 65°F (16 to 20°C).
-Colder butter could prevent cookie from spreading enough as it cooks.
+Colder butter could prevent the cookie from spreading enough as it cooks.
 Warmer butter will cause the cookie to spread too much when baking and may create a more crispy cookie.
-If the butter gets too warm, refrigerate for a few minutes before creaming it.
+If the butter gets too warm, refrigerate it for a few minutes before creaming it.

 - BLEND the vanilla and eggs (one at a time) into the creamed sugar and mix on medium speed for 30 seconds.
 Please note: Take the eggs straight from the refrigerator before blending.
 They should be cold.

 - MIX the flour mixture into the wet ingredients.
 Use an electric mixer on low and mix until the flour is incorporated.

 - SCOOP the cookie dough with a 2 tablespoon muffin scoop.

 - ROLL the cookie dough ball in the cinnamon-sugar mixture until it is completely coated.

-    - REPEAT rolling the cookie dough balls and place them all on the baking sheet about 3 inches apart.
+- REPEAT rolling the cookie dough balls and place them all on the baking sheet 2 to 3 inches apart.

-    - REMOVE silicone baking sheet from the oven and cool for 5 minutes.
+- REMOVE the baking sheet from the oven and cool for 5 minutes.

-    - TRANSFER the cookies to a cooling rack and allow to cool completely, about 45 minutes.
+- TRANSFER the cookies from the baking sheet to the cooling rack and allow them to cool completely, about 45 minutes to 1 hour.

 - COOL the cookies completely.

-    - STACK the cookies 4 or 5 cookies high.
+- STACK the cookies 3 or 4 cookies high.

 - DOUBLE WRAP the stacked cookies with plastic wrap, ensuring that the cookie is completely covered.